jjonescz/DotNetInternals/README.md

 ## Development

+The recommended startup app for development is `src/Server`.

+To hit breakpoints, it is recommended to turn off the worker (in app settings).

 - `src/App`: the WebAssembly app.
   - `cd src/App; dotnet watch` - `src/Server` is better for development though.
 - `src/Compiler`: self-contained project referencing Roslyn/Razor.